 “I missed massage terribly and I was so angry from being without it — everything I worked for was lost,” she recalled.
 “But through counseling and my physical therapy, I saw that my life wasn’t over.”

-Sheri spoke warmly of the Goodwin doctors, physical therapists, and counselors who have been by her side these past few years, but she credits much of her success to Goodwin’s Whole Health Action Management (WHAM) program: a weekly patient-led support group that puts an emphasis on setting achievable goals for those recovering from long-term illnesses or disabilities.
-Without costing its participants a single dime, WHAM provides patients with a compassionate hub of friends and neighbors, each of whom understand that potent role that a sense of community plays for striving to heal.
+Sheri spoke warmly of the Goodwin doctors, physical therapists, and counselors who have been by her side these past few years, but she credits much of her success to Goodwin’s Empowering Whole Health program: a weekly patient-led support group that puts an emphasis on setting achievable goals for those recovering from long-term illnesses or disabilities.
+Without costing its participants a single dime, the Empowering Whole Health program provides patients with a compassionate hub of friends and neighbors, each of whom understand that potent role that a sense of community plays for striving to heal.

-While she views WHAM as the turning point in her struggle against the chronic headaches and fatigue that come after an aneurysm, Sheri will tell you that even a support group can come with its own share of obstacles.
+While she views the program as the turning point in her struggle against the chronic headaches and fatigue that come after an aneurysm, Sheri will tell you that even a support group can come with its own share of obstacles.

 “I remember the first night I was there for a meeting: we were in a large conference room and right next door was a meeting of the very Board of Directors that I sat on before my aneurysm.
 I stopped and thought to myself ‘I’m in the wrong room.’
 But then I realized that anyone can have a setback like this: it doesn’t matter who you are or how much money you make.
 Yeah, I felt broken — but I know I’m gonna get fixed.”

 We’re admittedly a little biased, but from our point of view any room Sheri is in is always the right room.